James-Kimanzi/PHASE-3-PROJECT--james-kimanzi----REPMS/README.md

 Welcome to REPMS.

-This is a Python-based Real Estate Property Management System built using SQLAlchemy, a popular Object-Relational Mapping (ORM) library for Python.
-The system allows users to manage owners, properties, and tenants within a real estate context.
+This is a simple Real Estate Property Management System implemented in Python using SQLite for database management.
+It allows users to manage owners, properties, and tenants in a real estate system.

 ## Tools
 This application has been built using the following tools: